zainab-hsini/TravelTunes/README.md

   - Log in and create a new application.
   - Copy your Client ID and Client Secret from the app you created.
   - Go to TravelTime API Developer Portal.
-  - Sign up for an ccpunt and get your credentials.
+  - Sign up for an account and get your credentials.
 - Run the first and second code cell.
 - Follow the description displayed: enter the coordinates of your location first, latitude then longitude, then those of your destination.
 - Run the third code cell